Kansas court strikes down part of law criminalizing threats

 “The provision significantly targets protected activity,” Justice Marla Luckert wrote in one of the court’s decisions.
 “And its language provides no basis for distinguishing circumstances where speech is constitutionally protected from those where the speech does not warrant protection under the First Amendment.”

 The Kansas attorney general’s office, which was involved in both cases, said it was reviewing the decisions.

-The public defender representing both men in their appeals did not immediately return a telephone message.
+Clayton Perkins, the public defender who represented both men in their appeals, said the court’s actions protect people who are misunderstood or whose comments are taken out of context.
+He said some cases involving reckless threats involve people with mental issues or even schoolchildren.

+He said the decision won’t protect people who make real threats, “which is the good line that the Kansas Supreme Court drew, protecting speech but not putting people at risk.”

 The issue of the criminal threat law’s constitutionality arose first in the case of Timothy Boettger, convicted in Douglas County of violating the part of the law against using reckless, threatening language.
 He made angry comments to an acquaintance at the convenience store where the other man worked.